wsaults/TodoApp/README.md

 ## ⚡️ Quickstart
 <img width="233" alt="Screenshot 2023-02-09 at 12 09 29 PM" src="https://user-images.githubusercontent.com/466656/217908348-f76cc7ff-f337-432b-b460-e0557306f6cd.png">

-> In Xcode: Select the `TodoApp` scheme and your preferred device.
+> With the workspace open in Xcode; Select the `TodoApp` scheme and your preferred device.
 Then hit run.

 ## 🎯 Features
 - [x] User should be able to add a task